dbuzlea/Automation/README.md

 * To add a component to /System\ Settings/ dir please use the component_template.txt for continuity.

-If you encounter any issues while folling the steps provided please let me know.
+If you encounter any issues while following the steps provided please submit via issue tab to let me know.
 Enjoy!